 The court granted partial summary judgment to the Chapter 11 trustee on the issue of reasonably equivalent value in this action to avoid certain allegedly fraudulent transfers by the debtor to third parties.
 The evidence did not support the defendants’ “identity of interests” and “indirect benefits” defenses.

 The District of Nebraska offers a database of opinions for the years 1997 to 2011, listed by year and judge.
 For a more detailed search, enter the keyword or case number in the search box above.

 Subscribe to our opinions RSS feed

-An unsecured junior lien on the debtor’s residential real estate may be avoided after the debtor completes Chapter 13 plan payments.
-The case law in the Eighth Circuit, interpreting Nobelman, permits wholly unsecured liens to be stripped off.
+The court granted summary judgment to the debtor, ordering that a wholly unsecured junior lien on the debtor’s residential real estate may be avoided after the debtor completes Chapter 13 plan payments.

 The court denied the debtor’s motion to dismiss the creditor’s pro se complaint concerning discharge and dischargeability on the basis of timeliness.
 The creditor’s causes of action under 11 U.S.C. §§ 523(a)(5) and (a)(15) could be brought at anytime and were not subject to a deadline.
 The creditor’s §§ 727(a)(2) and (a)(5) allegations, while filed after the Rule 4004 deadline for objecting to discharge, were subject to an extension of time because the complaint suggested “the conduct justifying a denial of discharge has not yet occurred or [the creditor] has not yet learned of sufficient facts to support such a claim.”